 - They should avoid non investment features like filing IT returns.

 You can manage folios (hide that are not in use etc).
-These are small small features which overall make it a very good portal / app.
-Main pain area for me is portfolio details on mobile – just too cramped for mobile screens.
-Other than that, its a great deal at free cost.
+There are small small features which overall make it a very good portal / app.

-I have used multiple platforms before settling with Kuvera and currently it is the best free direct mutual fund platforms available in India according to me.
-But do let me know which app you use and is it better than this.
+I have used multiple platforms before settling down with Kuvera.
+Currently it is the best free direct mutual fund platforms available in India according to me.
+But do let me know which app you use and if it is better than this.

 Is there a catch then?
 In one and half years, I have not seen any pattern to extract some money or fees indirectly.
 I don’t know their revenue model and how they make money.
 May be things like loan against mutual funds or Kuvera Gold has some commission for them.
-But why do I care.
+But why do I care as long as I am getting good experience free of cost.

 If you liked the review, please share this within your group and help the blog.